Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 Age and metabolism

-The growth and renewal of body cells is possible only if oxygen and nutrients are continuously supplied to the body.
-Nutrients are exactly the building and plastic material from which the body is built.
+The growth and renewal of body cells is possible only if there is a continuous supply of oxygen and nutrients to the body.
+Nutrients are precisely the building and plastic material from which the body is built.

 Anabolism and catabolism.
 Metabolism, or metabolism, is a finely coordinated process of interaction between two mutually